-Saxon comes with a simple tool allowing profiling of the execution time in a stylesheet.
+Saxon comes with a simple tool allowing profiling of the execution time in a query.

-To run this tool, first execute the transformation with the
+To run this tool, first execute the query with the

 option, which will gather timed tracing information and create a profile report to the